 What are essential services?

 Under ORLTA, essential services include utilities and facilities necessary for tenants to safely use their rental units.
-Heat, water, electricity, or gas – contrary to what you might think, air conditioning is not considered an essential service.
+Heat, air conditioning, water, electricity, or gas.

 If a landlord fails to provide these essential services, a tenant may have legal remedies.